-The 2013 Ford Taurus ranks 3 out of 8 Affordable Large Cars.
-This ranking is based on our analysis of 29 published reviews and test drives of the Ford Taurus, and our analysis of reliability and safety data.
+The 2014 Ford Taurus ranks 7 out of 9 Affordable Large Cars.
+This ranking is based on our analysis of published reviews and test drives of the Ford Taurus, as well as reliability and safety data.

-- "With its comfortable interior and large trunk, the 2013 Ford Taurus is an appealing rendition of the classic full-size American sedan." -- Edmunds.
+- "With its comfortable interior and large trunk, the 2014 Ford Taurus is an appealing rendition of the classic full-size American sedan." -- Edmunds

 Other Cars to Consider